AI Evolved These Creepy Images to Please a Monkey’s Brain

 Still, it’s capturing something.
 Bashivan’s team focused on a region that supposedly responds to simple curves, but the images that his network churned out included grids, lattices, and cinnamon-roll swirls.
 Much like XDREAM’s hallucinogenic not-quite-faces, these complex images suggest that our understanding of how the brain sees the world is too basic.
 “If we only go by the intuitions of human researchers, we might get it wrong,” says Bashivan.
 “We’ll do better if we have models that contain all the knowledge in the field.”

 “As biologists, many of us are still skeptical that current neural networks are similar enough to the brain to model it reliably,” Ponce says.
-But like Bashivan, he thinks that such models are the way forward, and studies like these will help to improve them.
+But like Bashivan, he thinks that such models are the way forward, and studies such as these will help improve them.
 “Both approaches are about understanding a black box: the brain,” he says.
 “Both methods are necessary.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.